-- 18. Observe the direction of movement of the abrasive in the particular machine being used and take up a braced stance with feet apart to help resist the forces applied to the work due to the moving abrasive. - 19.
-Keep clothing and hair restrained away from the moving abrasive. - 20.
-Allow the machine to reach maximum speed before applying sanding pressure. - 21.
-With the exception of work on the drum sander, ensure the job being sanded is held in both hands, rests flat on the table, then is slowly placed against the abrasive surface and any end stops on the machine. - 22.
-Bring work into contact with the abrasive surface in such a way as to avoid the work catching on a sharp corner or leading edge.
+Observe the direction of movement of the abrasive in the particular machine being used and take up a braced stance with feet apart to help resist the forces applied to the work due to the moving abrasive.

+Keep clothing and hair restrained away from the moving abrasive.

+- Allow the machine to reach maximum speed before applying sanding pressure. - With the exception of work on the drum sander, ensure the job being sanded is held in both hands, rests flat on the table, then is slowly placed against the abrasive surface and any end stops on the machine. - Bring work into contact with the abrasive surface in such a way as to avoid the work catching on a sharp corner or leading edge.
 Sharp corners can dig into the abrasive surface and rip it.
-The trailing part of the work should contact the abrasive first. - 23.
-Keep hands and fingers well clear of the abrasive and position them in such a way as to avoid them being pulled onto the abrasive if the work should happen to be grabbed or jam. - 24.
-Be especially careful not to get fingers caught in "pinch points" of the machine where fingers may jam between the abrasive and the support surface of the machine.
-Pinch points exist between; - i.
-The support stop and belt of the edge sander - ii.
-Between the table and downwards rotating disc of the disc sander - iii.
-Between the drum and the feed-in table's trailing edge of the Sand-Flee - iv.
-Between the bobbin and support table of the Bobbin sander - 25.
-Observe that excessive dust is not being generated and that the extractor is working properly. - 26.
-Avoid excessive pressure on the work which will cause over-heating, burn the work and irretrievably damage the abrasive surface. - 27.
-Avoid sanding gummy, resinous or painted surfaces.
-These will clog the abrasive. - 28.
-Use the abrasive cleaner to remove any early signs of clogging. - 29.
-Distribute wear of abrasive by moving the workpiece to an unworn area or adjusting the work table to expose a different section of the abrasive surface. - 30.
-The sanders should never be left unattended with the power turned on.
+The trailing part of the work should contact the abrasive first. - Keep hands and fingers well clear of the abrasive and position them in such a way as to avoid them being pulled onto the abrasive if the work should happen to be grabbed or jam. - Be especially careful not to get fingers caught in "pinch points" of the machine where fingers may jam between the abrasive and the support surface of the machine.

-After machine use
+After machine use:

-- 31. On completion of sanding operations, clean the abrasive surface using the cleaning stick in a trailing fashion. - 32.
-When sanding is complete switch off the sander, close the blast gates and switch off the dust collector.
-DO NOT leave machine running. - 33.
-Return worktable and abrasive to original settings and check vertical alignment to worktable. - 34.
-Clean-up workspace, removing any dust with a hand held vacuum and/or bannister brush.
+- On completion of sanding operations, clean the abrasive surface using the cleaning stick in a trailing fashion. - When sanding is complete switch off the sander, close the blast gates and switch off the dust collector. - DO NOT leave the machine running. - Return worktable and abrasive to original settings and check vertical alignment to worktable. - Clean-up workspace, removing any dust with a handheld vacuum and/or bannister brush.